Abikebuk/GBFUAPP-server/README.md

 # GBFUAPP - Server
 GBFUAPP (Granblue Fantasy Utility Application) is a project that wants to bring multiples tools for the game [Granblue Fantasy](http://game.granbluefantasy.jp/) and improve player "quality of life".
 Server part of the project.
 Check this [link](https://github.com/Abikebuk/GBFUAPP-client) for the client part.
-This version only contains a prototype of a "raid finder".

 ## Feature
 * **Raid Finder:** Fetch the "backup request" from player asking for help in the game.
 It takes advantage of the  in-game function of backup request on Twitter.